 Astigmatism and Visual Clarity

-Astigmatism occurs when the cornea or lens of the eye has an irregular curve, causing blurred or distorted vision.
-For someone with ADHD, this visual distortion can make reading, writing, or maintaining visual attention more challenging.
-The extra cognitive effort required to compensate can amplify frustration or inattentiveness, particularly in academic settings.
+Astigmatism (an irregular curve of the cornea or lens) causes blurred or distorted vision.
+For someone with ADHD, this makes reading, writing, or staying visually focused even harder.
+The extra mental effort needed to compensate can increase frustration or inattention, especially in school settings.

 Convergence Insufficiency